panthercomputers/node-red-contrib-onvif-ng/README.md

 The `bart-original` branch preserves the original upstream implementation by Bart Butenaers.
 It is retained for historical reference and is not merged into `main`.
+Archived screenshots and legacy documentation are preserved for reference but are not part of the current API contract.
 ---

 ## ✨ Key Features